hawkeye64/classify/README.md

 truck
 ```
 ## Quick
-**--quick** or **-q** specifies to use the 300x300 Coco SSD instead of the 512x512.
-The 300x300 is faster, but may come at the cost of less classified items.
+**--quick** or **-q** specifies to use the 300x300 Coco SSD instead of the 512x512 Coco SSD.
+The 300x300 is faster, but may come at the cost of less accuracy in classified items.

 ## Version
 **--version** or **-v** outputs the curent version.